-- Section 5.
-Reporting of Significant Events. (a) Pursuant to the provisions of this Section 5, the Agency shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the Bonds: - (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) modifications to rights of Bondholders, if material; - (4) bond calls, if material;
+Section 5.
+Reporting of Significant Events. (a) Pursuant to the provisions of this Section 5, the Agency shall give, or cause to be given, notice of the occurrence of any of the following events with respect to the Series Bonds:

+- (1) principal and interest payment delinquencies; - (2) non-payment related defaults, if material; - (3) modifications to rights of Bondholders, if material; - (4) bond calls, if material; - (5) defeasances; - (6) rating changes;

-- (5) defeasances; - (6) rating changes; - (7) adverse tax opinions, the issuance by the IRS of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the Series A Bonds; - (8) unscheduled draws on the debt service reserves reflecting financial difficulties; - (9) unscheduled draws on credit enhancements reflecting financial difficulties; - (10) substitution of credit or liquidity providers, or their failure to perform; - (11) release, substitution or sale of property securing repayment of the Bonds, if material; - (12) tender offers; - (13) bankruptcy, insolvency, receivership or similar event of the Agency;1 - (14) the consummation of a merger, consolidation or acquisition involving the Agency, the sale of all or substantially all of the assets of the Agency, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material; - (15) appointment of a successor or additional trustee, or the change of name of a trustee, if material; - (16) incurrence of a Financial Obligation, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the Agency, any of which affect holders of the Bonds, if material; or - (17) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a Financial Obligation, any of which reflects financial difficulties. - (b) The Agency shall file with the MSRB in a timely manner, not in excess of ten (10) business days after the occurrence thereof, a notice of the occurrence of any of the events described in subsection 5(a) above. - Section 6.
+(7) adverse tax opinions, the issuance by the IRS of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2023 Series E Bonds and 2023 Series G Bonds;

+(8) unscheduled draws on the debt service reserves reflecting financial difficulties;

+(9) unscheduled draws on credit enhancements reflecting financial difficulties;

+(10) substitution of credit or liquidity providers, or their failure to perform;

+(11) release, substitution or sale of property securing repayment of the Series Bonds, if material;

+(12) tender offers;

+(13) bankruptcy, insolvency, receivership or similar event of the Agency;

+(14) the consummation of a merger, consolidation or acquisition involving the Agency, the sale of all or substantially all of the assets of the Agency, other than in the ordinary course of business, the entry into a definitive agreement to undertake such an action or the termination of a definitive agreement relating to any such actions, other than pursuant to its terms, if material;

+(15) appointment of a successor or additional trustee, or the change of name of a trustee, if material;

+(16) incurrence of a Financial Obligation, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the Agency, any of which affect holders of the Series Bonds, if material; or

+(17) default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a Financial Obligation, any of which reflects financial difficulties.

+(b) The Agency shall file with the MSRB in a timely manner, not in excess of ten (10) business days after the occurrence thereof, a notice of the occurrence of any of the events described in subsection 5(a) above.

+Section 6.
 Management Discussion of Items Disclosed in Annual Reports or as Significant Events.
-If an item required to be disclosed in the Agency's Annual Report under

-For purposes of the event identified in Section 5(a)(13) above, the event is considered to occur when any of the following occur: (i) the appointment of a receiver, fiscal agent or similar officer for the Issuer in a proceeding under the U.S. Bankruptcy Code or in any other proceeding under state or federal law in which a court or governmental authority has assumed jurisdiction over substantially all of the assets or business of the Issuer, or if such jurisdiction has been assumed by leaving the existing governing body and officials or officers in possession but subject to the supervision and orders of a court or governmental authority, or (ii) the entry of an order confirming a plan of reorganization, arrangement or liquidation by a court or governmental authority having supervision or jurisdiction over substantially all of the assets or business of the Agency.

-Section 4, or as a Listed Event under Section 5, would be misleading without discussion, the Agency shall additionally provide a statement clarifying the disclosure in order that the statement made will not be misleading in the context in which it was made.
+If an item required to be disclosed in the Agency's Annual Report under Section 4, or as a Listed Event under Section 5, would be misleading without discussion, the Agency shall additionally provide a statement clarifying the disclosure in order that the statement made will not be misleading in the context in which it was made.